AMReX-Astro/Microphysics/docs/dev/_sources/nse.rst.txt

      (\alpha, \gamma) \isotm{S}{32}

   The general approach to this is to start iterations from the heavy to the light nuclei to use them as the starting point of the cycle.
-Then algorithmn checks if isotopes involved in the network can actually form a cycle using the combination reactions above.
+Then the algorithmn checks if isotopes involved in the network can actually form a cycle using the combination reactions above.
 If such cycle is formed, then we check the rates of these reactions to see if they satisfy the condition mention previously.
 If there are no isotope present in the network that would form